RaphaeLcq/CEA-DGM-A-posteriori-/README.md

 ---

-## How to Use
+## How to Use a ready to run problem

-1. Solve a DG problem
-2. Compute the a posteriori estimator
-3. Generate local error map
+0. Create a .msh file using the .geo files already created.
+Use GMESH export : Version 2, ASCII, checking "Save all elements" only.
+The name of the geo file is : "ProblemName.geo".
+The .msh files should be named : ProblemName_h{X}.msh, where X = 1, ..., 5.
+X = 1 being the first non refined file, X > 1 are a sequence refined meshes.
+Note the program expects that the greater X is, the more the mesh is refined.

+1. Open mainPoissonDG.m.

+2. Select the problem you want to run.

+3. Choose what vizualisation you want the the "GLOBAL visu".

+4. Choose the number of simulations you want to run.
+The simulations will run for X = m0 to X = m1 if m0 > m1.

-4. Refine mesh based on ηₜ
+5. Refine mesh based on eta_T.

-5. Repeat
+5. Repeat.

 ---